attack-monkey/hypereduce/README.md

 In other words, the application state should match the components and therefore a state-node should only need to connect to a single point in a component structure.

-If two (or more) components reference the same piece of data, then the best practice way to do hanlde this is to:
+If two (or more) components reference the same piece of data, then the best practice way to do handle this is to:

 Use a single-source-of-truth node that holds the actual data.
-Other 'Satellite' nodes don't hold the actual data, but instead an id representing the data, that still respond to the same actions.
+Other 'Satellite' nodes don't hold the actual data, but instead just act as connectors.
+The important thing is that the node responds to the same actions.
 By putting `connect` annotations on the satellite nodes, this lets different parts of the application know that the single-source-of-truth has changed.

 ## React